corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 ```

+1. In terminal, navigate to `build/nodes` from the root directory.

-* Start the nodes by running the following command from the root of the project:
+2. Start the nodes by running the following command:

-  * Mac OSX: `build/nodes/runnodes`
+  * Mac OSX: `runnodes`
-  * Windows: `build/nodes/runnodes.bat`
+  * Windows: `runnodes.bat`

 This will start a terminal window for each node.
 Give each node a moment to start - you’ll know it’s ready when its terminal windows displays
 the message “Welcome to the Corda interactive shell.”.